Last updated on May 18th, 2020

 Lightroom has a better RAW image import process since it can convert RAW files into Adobe’s lossless DNG RAW format.
 DNG files save a considerable amount of space when working with thousands of photos.
 For some reason, Capture One only converts RAW files to DNG during export.
 Capture One can also render DNG images.

 Lightroom has panorama image stitching and HDR merging whereas Capture One doesn’t.
-These features aren’t deal breakers but I can see where travel photographers may want these features.
+These features aren’t deal breakers but I can see where landscape photographers may want these features.

 Capture One has better color grading with its advanced color editor.
 But you can still color grade well in Lightroom.